 One key aspect of plate tectonics is the interplay between the almost rigid plate interiors and their almost resistless plate boundaries.
-While the plate motion is translated through strong plate interiors, it is the weak plate boundary regions that localize the inter-plate deformation and ultimately allow for the plate motion in the first place.
+While the plate motion is translated through strong plate interiors, it is the weak plate boundary regions that localise the inter-plate deformation and ultimately allow for the plate motion in the first place.
 All three plate-boundary end-members are crucially dominated by temporally evolving, three-dimensional dynamics.

-Spreading ridges, the origin site of the oceanic plates, are divided horizontally into multiple, almost perfectly straight ridge segments that are laterally offset to neighboring segments via transforms (see Figs. 1 and 2).
-With regard to plate tectonics, an MOR system (e.g., Parsons, 1981) initializes the oceanic lithosphere and therefore strongly controls its later evolution.
-Ridges are rapidly evolving systems characterized by strong lateral gradients in geophysical properties, both normal and parallel to the ridge axis (e.g., Magde et al., 1997).
+Spreading ridges, the origin site of the oceanic plates, are divided horizontally into multiple, almost perfectly straight ridge segments that are laterally offset to neighbouring segments via transforms (see Figures 1 and 2).
+With regards to plate tectonics, a Mid-Ocean Ridge (MOR) system (e.g., Parsons, 1981) initialises the oceanic lithosphere and therefore strongly controls its later evolution.
+Ridges are rapidly evolving systems characterised by strong lateral gradients in geophysical properties, both normal and parallel to the ridge axis (e.g., Magde et al., 1997).

-Transform boundaries, the side guides of the oceanic plates, connect spreading ridges with subduction zones (see Figs. 1 and 2).
-While transform faults might stabilize plate motion, they are also an important source of complexity not only, but particularly in relation to, spreading ridges (e.g., Weatherley and Katz, 2010; Gerya, 2012).
+Transform boundaries, the side guides of the oceanic plates, connect spreading ridges with subduction zones (see Figures 1 and 2).
+While transform faults might stabilise plate motion, they are also an important source of complexity not only, but particularly in relation to, spreading ridges (e.g., Weatherley and Katz, 2010; Gerya, 2012).

-Subduction zones, the drivers of the oceanic plates, usually have a curved shape, and accommodate the single-sided vertical sinking of oceanic plates below upper (or overriding) plates (see Figs. 1 and 2).
-The subduction zone is probably the best studied species of plate boundaries, not only due to its importance for plate dynamics but also due to its incredible complexity and diversity (see Crameri et al., 2019 and references therein).
+Subduction zones, the drivers of the oceanic plates, are arcuate horizontally (concave towards the upper plate) and accommodate the single-sided vertical sinking of oceanic plates below another, upper plate (see Figure 1 and 2).
+The subduction zone is probably the best studied species of plate boundaries, due to its importance for plate dynamics, but also due to its incredible complexity and diversity (see Crameri et al., 2019 and references therein).